Xu Xiaodong: Political views

 In June 2019, Xu made a video on YouTube claiming that he wished to become an Australian citizen while commenting on Chinese actors who live abroad or have foreign passports, claiming that "all patriots are going abroad … long live China".

 In August 2019, Xu spoke out on Twitter, Sina Weibo, and YouTube questioning the government's reporting of the Hong Kong protests, stating that the Chinese government was running a "smear campaign", and met with human rights lawyer Chen Qiushi who had shared similar views.
 Xu has also clarified on his YouTube account that his statements were about how the mainland government should adhere to the One China, Two Systems policy as promised, rather than a call for Hong Kong independence.
 He was subsequently visited by Chinese authorities and had his Sina Weibo account wiped for the eighth time.

 After Chen Qiushi disappeared while reporting on the COVID-19 outbreak in Wuhan, Xu, a friend of Chen, gave updates on both his and Chen's YouTube channels reporting Chen was uncontactable by family and friends while police claimed Chen had merely been placed in isolation.
 Xu would later claim that Chen was in a "safe place" but under government supervision.

 Xu has also come to the defense of Fang Fang, a Chinese author living in Wuhan who published the Wuhan Diary which related the experiences of people living under lock down in the city by the Chinese government.
 Fang Fang received widespread criticism from Chinese nationalists, including Tai Chi practitioner Wei Lei, who was defeated by Xu in 2017.
 Wei called for martial artists in Wuhan to assault Fang for her work while Xu defended the author who he claims was mild in criticism and was being truthful in her accounts.

 YouTube channel

-Xu has run a YouTube channel called Brother Dong's Hot Takes since 2015, consisting of 45 minutes long sports show style monologues, largely about MMA and his own experiences.
-He records the show in Beijing, and sends it to a friend in America to upload it.
-Most of his audience are from Hong Kong, Taiwan, or are Chinese firewall jumpers.
+Xu has run a YouTube channel called Brother Dong's Hot Takes since 2015, consisting of 45-minute-long sports show style monologues, largely about MMA and his own experiences.
+He records the show in Beijing, and sends it to a friend in North America to upload.
+Most of his viewers are from Hong Kong, Taiwan, or are Chinese firewall jumpers.